-Appointment of JusticesCabinet appoints Supreme Court ("regeringsrätten") justices.
+The cabinet appoints Supreme Court ("regeringsrätten") justices.
 The appointments are strictly meritocratic and are not guided by political allegiances.
-Although the Cabinet almost always makes unanimous decisions, there are no special majority requirements in place for these decisions.
+Although the cabinet almost always makes unanimous decisions, there are no special majority requirements in place for these decisions.

 There is only modest media coverage of the appointments, mainly because the Swedish Supreme Court is not a politically active body like the Supreme Court in other countries like Germany and the United States.